Spanish for Pharmacists

-This Intermediate Medical Spanish course, tailored for pharmacy students, helps students move from a beginning knowledge of general Spanish to an intermediate level of Medical Spanish.
+This Intermediate Spanish for pharmacists course helps students move from a beginning knowledge of general Spanish to an intermediate level of Medical Spanish.

 It is a perfect for the student with 2+ years of High School Spanish or 1+ years of college Spanish in the past, who wants to review what they already know and gain more knowledge of medical terminology in the pharmacy context.

 Class instruction will be given primarily in Spanish and students are encouraged to participate as much as possible in Spanish.

 Language learning is both academic and experiential.
 You will need to memorize new vocabulary, think about how it pulls together to form a complete thought, and PRACTICE!

 Therefore, each class session will include a combination of new learning, and lots of practice!
 The best way to approach it is to be relaxed and not care about making mistakes with the language.
 So, be ready to relax, experiment, and LEARN SPANISH!